 EPL Club Tottenham Working On Plans For NFL-Friendly Stadium In London

-EPL Tottenham is "working on secret plans for a new 65,000-seat multi-purpose stadium" that would allow the club to "share with a London-based NFL franchise," according to Alex Miller of the London DAILY MAIL.
-Tottenham earlier this year "dumped" original designs for a 56,000-seat stadium costing $646.6M.
-The team has appointed Populous to "design a bigger ground allowing an easy switch" from English football to the NFL.
+EPL club Tottenham Hotspur is "working on secret plans for a new 65,000-seat multi-purpose stadium" that would allow the club to "share with a London-based NFL franchise," according to Alex Miller of the London DAILY MAIL.
+Tottenham earlier this year "dumped" original designs for a 56,000-seat stadium costing US$646.6M.
+The team has appointed Populous to "design a bigger ground allowing an easy switch" from soccer to the NFL.
 It is "understood that plans being drawn up for the Premier League outfit may include a sliding pitch to protect the playing surface" for when it is used for NFL games.
 The sliding pitch would "cost a substantial amount and suggests that, behind the scenes," Tottenham officials are "confident they can lure NFL games from Wembley or even attract a London NFL franchise."
 The "revelation also adds weight to the likelihood of an increasing NFL presence in London over the next few years."
-Wembley Stadium "could not realistically bid to become the permanent home of an NFL team needing to play eight home games per season and use the stadium as a base from summer to January" (DAILY MAIL, 10/27).
-A Tottenham spokesperson "refused to rule out the club working with an NFL franchise and insisted" the facility would be a "multi-purpose arena" (METRO, 10/27).
+Wembley Stadium "could not realistically bid to become the permanent home of an NFL team needing to play eight home games per season and use the stadium as a base from summer to January" (London DAILY MAIL, 10/27).
+A Tottenham spokesperson "refused to rule out the club working with an NFL franchise and insisted" the facility would be a "multi-purpose arena" (METRO.co.uk, 10/27).